vonhraban/docs-1/pages/go-internals.md

 - **Message Encoding** - Dynamic encoding based on content-type with protobuf and json out of the box
 - **Service Interface** - All features are packaged in a simple high level interface for developing microservices

-Go Micro supports both the Service and Function programming models.
-Read on to learn more.
+Go Micro supports a services programming model for building distributed systems.

 ## Plugins

-Go-micro makes use of the Go interface for it's abstractions.
+Go Micro makes use of the Go interface for it's abstractions.
 Because of this the underlying implementation can be swapped out.

-We provide sane defaults out of the box.
+We provide sane defaults out of the box:

-- mDNS, gossip or consul for service discovery
+- mDNS for zeroconf service discovery
 - Random hashed client side load balancing
-- JSON-RPC 1.0 and PROTO-RPC for message encoding
+- json and protobuf encoding based on Content-Type
+- RPC over http synchronous communication
-- HTTP for communication
+- HTTP point-to-point pubsub for asynchronous communication

-## Examples

-An example service can be found in [**examples/service**](https://github.com/micro/examples/tree/master/service) and function in [**examples/function**](https://github.com/micro/examples/tree/master/function).

-The [**examples**](https://github.com/micro/examples) directory contains examples for using things such as middleware/wrappers, selector filters, pub/su b, grpc, plugins and much more.
-For the complete greeter example look at [**examples/greeter**](https://github.com/micro/examples/tree/master/greeter).
-Other examples can be found throughout the GitHub repository.

-Watch the [Golang UK Conf 2016](https://www.youtube.com/watch?v=xspaDovwk34) video for a high level overview.

 ## Packages

-Go micro is composed of a number of packages.
+Go micro is composed of a number of packages:

 - **transport** for sync messaging
 - **broker** for async messaging